 Liability insurance for business

-Most insurance is a matter of choice but some is required by law; some to comply with membership of a trade association; some in order to follow certain trades or professions (solicitors, accountants, doctors, vets and so on); some just plain good business practice.
+Most insurance is a matter of choice but some is required by law.
+Some to comply with membership of a trade association.
+Others in order to follow certain trades or professions (solicitors, accountants, doctors, vets and so on); some just plain good business practice.
 Business liability insurance falls into six basic categories:

-Employers’ Liability: Essentially, if you can “hire, fire or direct the labour of” someone, that someone is your employee and you are legally required not only to insure against death or bodily injury caused by negligent act but to display a Certificate of Employers’ Liability Insurance where staff can clearly see it and also to retain expired certificates in a safe place for as long as possible.
+Essentially, if you can “hire, fire or direct the labour of” someone.
+That someone is your employee and you are legally required not only to insure against death or bodily injury caused by negligent act.
+But to display a Certificate of Employers’ Liability Insurance where staff can clearly see it.
+Also to retain expired certificates in a safe place for as long as possible.
 The penalty for failing to do have the correct insurance is a minimum fine of £1,000 per day.
 The penalty for failing to properly display the certificate is up to £1,000 per day.
 There are very limited circumstances in which Employers’ Liability insurance is not compulsory, the most common of which are:

 - family businesses, i.e. if all of your employees are closely related to you (husband, wife, civil partner, father, mother, grandfather, grandmother, stepfather, stepmother, son, daughter, grandson, granddaughter, stepson, stepdaughter, brother, sister, half-brother or half-sister).
 However, this exemption does not apply to family businesses which are incorporated as limited companies;

 - companies employing only their owner where that employee also owns 50% or more of the issued share capital in the company.

 The cover is typically for £10,000,000 but for larger businesses or those carrying out hazardous work.
 Higher limits are also available.
 There is an inner limit of £5,000,000 for claims arising from terrorism.